 Personal injury scams reported to our business

-Not too long ago I was disturbed to receive a large number of calls from members of the public calling my direct dial personal injury helpline office phone – to say they were returning a missed call; others that they had spoken with someone from my offices and wished to check the company status and yet others saying that they had been abused on the phone.
+Not too long ago – we received a large number of calls from members of the public calling our direct dial personal injury helpline office phone – to say they were returning a missed call; others that they had spoken with someone from our offices and wished to check the company status and yet others saying that they had been abused on the phone.

-Often, the person who called had a foreign accent and from their intonation seemed to be living overseas; on other occasions the caller would be evasive about their true identity mentioning many different official sounding bodies; even a few callers suggested that they worked for my company or referred to my website.
+Often, the person who called the member of the public had a foreign accent and from their intonation seemed to be living overseas; on other occasions the caller would be evasive about their true identity mentioning many different official sounding bodies; even a few callers suggested that they worked for our company or referred to our website.

-On many occasions my direct dial number was shown as the number that was calling, which I believed must be impossible.
+On many occasions our direct dial helpline number was shown as the number ID that was calling, which initially we believed must be impossible.

-As a solicitor I am aware of my duty and that of my law firm never to cold call nor to have relations with companies that do.
+As a solicitors practice – we are aware of our duty never to cold call nor to have relations with companies that do.

-This article sets out a few tips as to what I discovered about telephone scams and steps that can be taken to attempt to eliminate the problem.
+This article sets out a few tips about telephone scams and steps that can be taken to attempt to help eliminate the problem.

 We do not consider ourselves experts in attempting to resolve this problem, but have written this article to help those affected as we have been in the past.

 On reporting my complaint to the authorities we learnt of something called “spoofing”.

 This is a means by which someone can call (even from abroad) hiding their true number and showing the ID of another number totally unconnected to them.
 The number showing as calling on your phone may be a non-existent number, a personal number of an unknowing individual or a number of unconnected business based in the UK.
 All of which are not the true number that is calling you.